tinylog-org/tinylog/readme.md

 Build tinylog
 -------------

-tinylog requires Maven 3 and JDK 9 for building.
+tinylog requires Maven 3 and JDK 9 or 10 for building.
 The generated JARs are compatible with Java 6 and higher.

 Build command: